CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/transactions-in-processes.md

 # Optimistic Locking

-The Camunda Engine can be used in multi threaded applications.
+The Operaton Engine can be used in multi threaded applications.
 In such a setting, when multiple threads interact with the process engine concurrently, it can happen that these threads attempt to do changes to the same data.
 For example: two threads attempt to complete the same User Task at the same time (concurrently).
 Such a situation is a conflict: the task can be completed only once.

-Camunda Engine uses a well known technique called "Optimistic Locking" (or Optimistic Concurrently Control) to detect and resolve such situations.
+Operaton Engine uses a well known technique called "Optimistic Locking" (or Optimistic Concurrently Control) to detect and resolve such situations.

 This section is structured in two parts: The first part introduces Optimistic Locking as a concept.
 You can skip this section in case you are already familiar with Optimistic Locking as such.
-The second part explains the usage of Optimistic Locking in Camunda.
+The second part explains the usage of Optimistic Locking in Operaton.

 ## What is Optimistic Locking?